-The Learning Support department is made up of the SENCO and three part time Learning Support Assistants.
+The Learning Support department is made up of the SENCO and three Learning Support teachers.
+The SENCO also has responsibility for Learning Support assistants working on a 1:1 basis with pupils who have an EHCP.

 Learning Support Team provide individual support, where necessary, on the school premises and in school hours on a withdrawal basis.